Jennifer L. Johnson

-Jennifer L. Johnson is an American diplomat and U.S. State Department official who is serving as the United States ambassador to the Federated States of Micronesia.
+Jennifer L. Johnson is an American diplomat and U.S. State Department official who had served as the United States ambassador to the Federated States of Micronesia.

 Early life and education

 A native of New York, Johnson earned a Bachelor of Arts from Villanova University and studied abroad at the University of New South Wales in Australia.
 She earned a Master of Science from the National War College.

 Career

 Johnson is a career member of the Senior Foreign Service with the rank of minister-counselor.
 Early in her career, she was selected to participate in the Una Chapman Cox Sabbatical Leave Fellowship.
 Previously, Johnson served overseas in leadership positions at U.S. embassies and consulates in Cuba, Chile, United Arab Emirates, and Turkey.
 She has held domestic positions at the United States Mission to the United Nations in New York, the Office of the Under Secretary for Management, the Executive Secretariat, the Bureau of Western Hemisphere Affairs, and the Bureau of Global Talent Management.
 She previously served as acting deputy assistant secretary and director of the Office of Policy Coordination in the Bureau of Global Talent Management and as chief of staff to the Under Secretary of State for Management.